passport/www.passportjs.org/books/tutorials/password/verify.md

 }));
 ```

-We've now got a route that will process the form on the login page!
-Let's test
-it out to see what happens.

-Start the server:
+Test it by starting the server.

 ```sh
 $ npm start
 ```

-Open [http://localhost:3000](http://localhost:3000), click "Sign in," and enter
+Open [http://localhost:3000](http://localhost:3000/), click "Sign in," and enter
 the following credentials:

 ```